Mental Health Nursing

 You will undertake a piece of substantive research on a topic of contemporary practice specific to mental health nursing.

-You must apply through UCAS for this course - the UCAS code is BR60 (see Apply section below for more details).
+You must apply through UCAS for this course as it is classed as an undergraduate Masters course - the UCAS code is BR60 (see Apply section below for more details).

 If UWS is a consideration for you, put it as your first choice.
 I spoke to staff on the programme and from the feel of the campus, to the outlook of those who will teach you, the passion and drive for you to succeed was ever present at UWS.
 When you are a student, aim to be inspired by those who teach you so that you can go on to achieve your full potential – I did that thanks to UWS.